-This flexibility will be welcomed by some organizations, who already have schemes in place or ideas about how they can best have an impact given their scope and resources.
-For others however, the lack of concrete guidance on how to contribute to tackling such major challenges might be disconcerting.
+This flexibility will be welcomed by some organizations, that already have schemes in place or ideas about how they can best have an impact given their scope and resources.
+For others, however, the lack of concrete guidance on how to contribute to tackling such major challenges might be disconcerting.

 Luckily there is already an established mechanism that enables organizations to invest in carbon solutions outside their value chain, regardless of how large or small their capacity and budget for this: voluntary carbon markets (VCMs).

 VCMs allow organizations to purchase carbon credits, representing 1 ton of emissions avoided or removed from the atmosphere, from a huge range of project types.
 These include projects which conserve natural carbon sinks (e.g. REDD+ credits), and which permanently remove GHGs from the atmosphere (e.g. DAC credits).

 The SBTi is very clear that using carbon credits purchased through VCMs is not the only option for BVCM.
 But it is a legitimate choice, and the most established mechanism to channel finance from the private sector towards effective climate solutions outside of their value chains.
 Indeed, the value of using VCMs in high ambition net zero pathways was recognized last year by an alliance of high profile figures, including Lord Stern, and the former head of the Bank of England Mark Carney.

 In some regards, using VCMs for your organization’s BVCM has some similarities to offsetting approaches.
 However, SBTi does not use the term 'offsetting'.
 BVCM is an approach that focuses less on the idea of negating one’s own emissions through purchasing credits (in order to claim carbon neutrality or net zero emissions), and more on the idea of using available capital to fund worthwhile environmental projects for the good of all society.